DonatHalimi/sheero/README.md

 ## Usage

 Once the application is running, you can access it in your web browser at `http://localhost:3000`.
-You can register a new account, browse products, add items to your cart, and make purchases.
+You can register a new account, browse products, add an address, add items to your cart, and make purchases.

 ## Features